GerdHirsch/PeriodicTimer/README.md

 # PeriodicTimer
 A std::thread based Simple Periodic Timer for multiple Receivers

 see demos in src and tests in SimplePeriodicTimerCUTE
+the timer object must not expire before the detached thread ends
 ## timing constraints test
 between 1 ms and 500 ms
 periods < 30 ms are not applicable on Windows